-18. Lone Working
+18. Lone and Home Working

 - a.
-This section of the Policy is based upon the University's HSP9 (v2) Lone Working. - b.
-The purpose of this section of the Policy is to set out the Union's arrangements for managing lone working in order to ensure the health and safety of staff and sabbaticals when conducting activities away from their usual place of work, undertaking tasks outside of normal recognised working hours or carrying out activities alone. - c.
+This section of the Policy is based upon the University's HSP9 (v2) Lone Working and guidance produced in 2020 regarding working remotely. - b.
+The purpose of this section of the Policy is to set out the Union's arrangements for managing lone and home working in order to ensure the health and safety of staff and sabbaticals when conducting activities away from their usual place of work, undertaking tasks outside of normal recognised working hours or carrying out activities alone. - c.
 Lone workers are those who work by themselves without close or direct supervision, for example (list not exhaustive): - i.
-People who work from home other than in low risk, office type work; - ii.
-Someone working on their own in an otherwise empty building; and - iii.
+People who work from home occasionally; Someone working on their own in an otherwise empty building; and - ii.
 Mobile workers away from the workplace. - d.
-In relation to lone working, consideration needs to be given to the following: - i.
-The ability of an individual to carry out an activity safely on their own; - ii.
+Home workers are those who work from home for a significant part of their working week, either for an extended period of time, or regularly and frequently. - e.
+In relation to lone and home working, consideration needs to be given to the following: - i.
+The ability of an individual to carry out an activity safely on their own;

+- ii.
 The fitness level of an individual, any illness or any underlying condition which may impact them whilst working alone; - iii.
 The vulnerability of the individual (for example if they are young, pregnant, disabled or a trainee); - iv.
 Fire and other emergency arrangements; - v.
 Access and egress to the working area; - vi.
-Exposure to hazardous environments, substances or activities; - vii.
-Risks specifically related to driving, machinery or work equipment being used;

-- viii.
-The type of work being undertaken, duration and location; - ix.
-Whether there is a risk of violence and/or aggression; and - x.
-Methods of communication and supervision. - e.
+Workstation and Display Screen Equipment setup, including desks/tables, chairs and office equipment; - vii.
+Exposure to hazardous environments, substances or activities; - viii.
+Risks specifically related to driving, machinery or work equipment being used; - ix.
+The type of work being undertaken, duration and location; - x.
+Whether there is a risk of violence and/or aggression; and - xi.
+Methods of communication and supervision. - f.
 Union management are responsible for: - i.
-Ensuring that suitable arrangements are in place to cover all risks arising from any lone working activity undertaken by staff and sabbaticals; - ii.
-Ensuring that methods are in place to communicate this Policy to staff and sabbaticals; and - iii.
-Ensuring this Policy is implemented effectively, complied with, and monitored. - f.
-All persons undertaking lone working are responsible for: - Ensuring that they comply with all arrangements and control measures as indicated within the associated risk assessment and local procedures for the lone working activity that is to be carried out; - ii.
+Ensuring that suitable arrangements are in place to cover all risks arising from any lone or home working activity undertaken by staff and sabbaticals; - ii.
+Ensuring that appropriate assessments are undertaken to ensure home workers have a safe space from which to work; - iii.
+Ensuring that staff and sabbaticals are provided with equipment to enable them to work effectively and safely from home; - iv.
+Ensuring that methods are in place to communicate this Policy to staff and sabbaticals; and - v.
+Ensuring this Policy is implemented effectively, complied with, and monitored. - g.
+All persons undertaking lone and home working are responsible for: - Ensuring that they comply with all arrangements and control measures as indicated within the associated risk assessment and local procedures for the lone or home working activity that is to be carried out; - ii.
 Ensuring that they take reasonable care of themselves and other people affected by their activities; - iii.
 Ensuring that they are contactable at all times whilst undertaking an activity which involves lone working; - iv.
-Reporting any concerns or changes to circumstances with regards to the lone working process or their individual capabilities to their manager; - v.
-Familiarising themselves with this Policy and ensuring they refresh their knowledge of the Policy on a regular basis. - g.
+Reporting any concerns or changes to circumstances with regards to the lone or home working process or their individual capabilities to their manager; - v.
+Familiarising themselves with this Policy and ensuring they refresh their knowledge of the Policy on a regular basis. - h.
 Whenever possible, when lone working within the University estate, staff should be encouraged to check in using the SafeZone app and activate the emergency function if assistance is required.